A

 abeyance (noun)

 A state of temporary disuse or suspension.
-(OD)
+(NOA)

 A state of temporary inactivity; suspension.
 Used chiefly in the phrase: in abeyance.
 (MW)